 - 1. Ownership verified with official 4-H tag or other official registration documents. - 2.
-All goats must be identified with an official USDA Premise ID Tag, regardless of which division (market or breeding) the goat is shown in. - There will be classes for market & breeding meat goats.
+All goats must be identified with an official USDA Premise ID Tag, regardless of which division they are shown in unless accompanied by Registration Papers filed by with the Extension Office prior to the pre-fair deadline.
+In 2023, the pre-fair deadline is July 3, 2023.
+If a microchip has been inserted into the animal and is to be used in lieu of a state or county tag, the owner must provide a microchip reader to the superintendent at the Fair so that ownership and identification can be confirmed. - 3.
+There will be classes for market & breeding meat goats.
 Wethers or Does are allowed to show in the market meat goat classes. - Market goats will be shown by weight.
 Breeding goats will be shown by age.
-Market goats should be born after January 1st of the current year. - 5.
-Goats must be shown with all four feet on the ground.
+Market goats should be born after January 1st of the current year.

+- 5. Goats must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or a halter when showing.
 Medium/3mm or smaller pinch collars will be allowed.
-Exhibitor can only briefly touch their animal with their hands to position legs or head.

-- 6. Teeth: All market goats must have baby teeth in place with no visible signs of permanent teeth. - 7.
+Exhibitor can only briefly touch their animal with their hands to position legs or head. - 6.
+Teeth: All market goats must have baby teeth in place with no visible signs of permanent teeth. - 7.
 Shearing: All market goats must be "slick shorn" with an equal amount of hair above the knee and hock before arrival on the grounds.
 A maximum of 0.375 inch of hair is permitted.
-Hair on the tail switch is permitted. - 8.
+Hair on the tail switch is permitted.
+Breeding animals may be sheared according to breed standards. - 8.
 Horns: Horns must be tipped and rounded (not less than the diameter of a dime at the end).
-Violation is grounds for disqualification. - 9.
-Grooming: The goat shows will be designated as a no fit blow and go show.
-No fit is defined as using no adhesive, glue, paint or powder products
+Violation is grounds for disqualification.

+Grooming: The goat shows will be designated as blow and go show.
+No artificial coloring, paint, or adhesive is allowed.
+All livestock shows are blow and go.
+Violators will be disqualified.
-85. Market Goat

-86. Breeding Goat - these goats may be up to 24 months old
+- 85. Market Goat - 86.
+Breeding Goat these goats may be up to 24 months old